pritam-kr/quiz/README.md

 ![Home](./public/report.png)

 # Contact
-If you have any questions or suggestions, please feel free to reach out to us at pritamvr9@gmail.com
+If you have any questions or suggestions, please feel free to reach out to me at pritamvr9@gmail.com